 Cranberry-Hoisin Turkey Buns

+Repurpose leftover turkey and cranberry sauce into a tasty snack with these Asian-inspired buns.
 With its zippy, tangy flavor, cranberry sauce makes a natural partner for sweetly spiced hoisin sauce.
 Add quick-pickled cukes and pillowy Chinese buns, and the bird takes a delicious detour East.

 Make the most of day-old wine by turning it into a lightly spiced, brandy-enhanced punch.
 Throw in some fresh fruit to soak up the flavors, and you have a happy, crowd-pleasing concoction.

-Savory Harvest Vegetable Tart with Toasted Quinoa Crust
+Savory Harvest Vegetable Tart With Toasted Quinoa Crust

-Crispy Green Beans with Sriracha Mayo
+Crispy Green Beans With Sriracha Mayo

 Day-old veggies become irresistible crunchy munching sticks thanks to a coarse breadcrumb coating.
 Tangy chile dip takes flavors to the spicy edge.